Internet DRAFT - draft-pdutta-mpls-tldp-hello-reduce

 Figure 1.
 Common Hello Parameters TLV.

-By definition in [RFC5036], a value of 0 means use the default,
+By definition in [RFC5036], a value of 0 means use the default, which

-The procedure to be followed for Targeted LDP Hello Reduction
+The procedure to be followed for Targeted LDP Hello Reduction between

-between a pair of LSRs is as follows:
+a pair of LSRs is as follows:

-1. An LSR starts transmitting periodic targeted hellos to its peer in
+1. An LSR starts transmitting periodic targeted hellos to its peer

-Hellos.
+their Hellos.

-2. If the Hello is acceptable by receiving LSR it establishes
+2. If the Hello is acceptable by receiving LSR, it establishes

 targeted hello adjacency with the source LSR.
-Establishment of
+Establishment of Hello

-Hello adjacency establishes the LDP session between peering LSRs.
+adjacency establishes the LDP session between peering LSRs.

 3. After the LDP session is ESTABLISHED [RFC5036], each LSR MAY